 CONs of Weglot

 - Less reliability on machine translation

-- The free plan of Weglot offers you one language and 2K words which is suitable for minimal websites.
+- The free plan of Weglot offers you one language and 2K words suitable for minimal websites.

-- The Start plan is $12/month and offers you one language and up to 10K translation credits.
+- The Start plan is $12/month, offering you one language and up to 10K translation credits.

 - The Business plan is $23/month and offers you three languages and 50K translation credits.